-As institutions determine how to strategically use resources that will ensure
+As institutions determine how to strategically use resources that will ensure seamless communication flow and a cohesive student experience, key practices for the use of data and technology include:

-- Broad, routine use of data and technology by faculty, staff, and students to monitor students' progress toward their goals. - Faculty and staff leveraging technology to identify students' needs and connect them to appropriate services.

-- Technology connecting students with supports (including public services) and tracking how and when students use these services. - Technology deployed to empower students to complete routine tasks and access certain services electronically. - Data widely shared among stakeholders (while protecting confidentiality) to foster continuous improvement of the college's holistic student supports approach.
+- Broad, routine use of data and technology by faculty, staff, and students to monitor students' progress toward their goals. - Faculty and staff leveraging technology to identify students' needs and connect them to appropriate services. - Technology connecting students with supports (including public services) and tracking how and when students use these services. - Technology deployed to empower students to complete routine tasks and access certain services electronically. - Data widely shared among stakeholders (while protecting confidentiality) to foster continuous improvement of the college's holistic student supports approach.

-Toolkit Chapters 4 (The Discovery Process: Know Your Student Experience), 7 (Tracking Progress and Impact), 8 (Getting the Right Data in the Right Hands),
+Toolkit Chapters 4 (The Discovery Process: Know Your Student Experience), 7 (Tracking Progress and Impact), 8 (Getting the Right Data in the Right Hands)